php-kafka/php-simple-kafka-client.github.io/content/installation/_index.md

 ```
 The procedure entry point rd_kafka_abort_transaction could not be located in the dynamic library librdkafka.dll
 ```
+1. Most likely you have an outdated version of `librdkaka` in use.
+Note that `librdkaka.dll` needs to be in the `PATH`.
+putting it in the ext/ directory does not make it available.
+Be sure to overwrite any previous versions.
-This can happen if an old version of `librdkafka.dll` is packaged during the PECL build.
+2. This can also happen if an old version of `librdkafka.dll` is packaged during the PECL build.
 You can download newer versions of the `librdkafka.dll` [here](https://www.nuget.org/packages/librdkafka.redist)
 You can find the DLLs in the `runtimes` sub-folder.